Owez/devconf/README.md

 ## Configuring

 Change `CONFIGS` and `PACKAGES` in devconf.py to what you want.
-If you want to run anything before the process automatically, put it in `other.sh` which is ran before the rest.
+If you want to run anything before the process automatically, put it in `run_before.sh` which is ran before the rest or `run_after.sh` which is ran after everything has completed.